 Step 1: Check the Air Filter

-After replacing it, reset the system by turning it off at the thermostat and back on.
+After replacing the air filter, reset the system by turning it off at the thermostat and back on.
 Adjust the temperature setting up a few degrees and see if the furnace kicks in and starts to cycle.
 If it does, make sure it runs a complete cycle before resetting the thermostat to your desired temperature setting.
 If it stops part way through the cycle or does not kick on, move on to the next step.

 - TIP: If you have a newer furnace model, remember to check the filter on the furnace, too.
 Many newer models have dual filters—one for the return air vent and one next to the main furnace.